Myrtle Beach Pavilion: New uses for the site

 On February 7, 2012, the Sun News reported that the Myrtle Beach area would have a new attraction by summer.
 Adrenaline Adventures planned a zip line project that would go up at the former Pavilion site and was expected to open April 1.

 On April 10, 2013, the Sun News reported that rides and games could return to the old Myrtle Beach Pavilion Amusement Park site that summer.
 Strates Shows in Orlando, Florida was proposing a temporary carnival to sit on a four-acre portion of the old Pavilion site next to the Adrenaline Adventures Zip Line, but due to resistance from the city, the plan was dropped.

 On May 4, 2017, the owner of Myrtle Beach Zipline Adventures announced additional zip lines and the addition of a ropes course, to be completed in about a month.
-The zip lines are high enough that concerts could continue under them.
+The zip lines were high enough that concerts could continue under them.
+The zip line attraction closed in January 2024.

 Burroughs and Chapin Pavilion Place between 8th and 9th Avenues North became an event and concert venue.
 Carolina Country Music Fest is an annual event held there.